 I first entered the world of entrepreneurship during my time at BDO, where I was given the opportunity to start a local government consultancy from scratch: recruiting, building the brand, building the value proposition, and going to market.

 A great example of this is my time at Doctor Care Anywhere.
-When I joined, we had a three-person team working the equivalent of 10 working days between all of us!
+When I joined, we had a three-person team working the equivalent of 10 working days per week between all of us!

-I had to get involved in all areas of the business: setting up a team, securing funding, working closely with the original founders to put their idea into practice, creating a culture, and crafting a vision for the company.
+I had to get involved in all areas of the business: setting up a team and creating a culture, crafting a vision for the company and securing funding, putting an idea into practice and then working out how to price and sell it.

 In the end, it was an incredibly rewarding challenge that I absolutely loved.
 Whenever you have an opportunity to start something from scratch, take it.
 It might be hard, but it will teach you confidence, resilience, and you’ll demystify some assumptions you might’ve held about how difficult it is to do.

-I originally moved to Blenheim Chalcot to focus on HealthTech, an area which had become my speciality over the previous few years with Doctor Care Anywhere.
-However, after 8 weeks I was offered the opportunity to take on my wider role as CEO of Blenheim Chalcot.
+I originally moved to Blenheim Chalcot to focus on HealthTech, given my experience at Doctor Care Anywhere and before that healthcare consulting.
+However, less than 2 months in, I was offered the opportunity to take on my wider role as CEO of Blenheim Chalcot.
 Granted, this was a big surprise – but the opportunity was too great to pass up.
 A year and a half in, it’s proven to be a fantastic experience involving lots of learning and huge variety.

-That doesn’t mean that it’s been without its challenges; here at BC, I deal with a huge amount of stakeholders on a regular basis.
-There are 20 different CEOs of all the ventures, multiple partners, and a central team of over 200 across London, New York and Mumbai.
+That doesn’t mean that it’s been without its challenges either; here at BC, I deal with a huge amount of stakeholders on a regular basis.
+There are 20 different CEOs of all the ventures, multiple partners, and a central team working across London, New York and Mumbai.

-The breadth and depth that my brain has to cover is more than both consultancy and a single start-up experience combined – I’m constantly having to deal with multiple ventures at differing stages of growth who are all facing unique challenges and opportunities.
+The breadth and depth that my brain has to cover is more than both consultancy and a single start-up experience combined – trying to understand and respond to the unique needs, issues and opportunities of multiple ventures at differing stages of growth!

 Whilst the pace of delivery is energising and exciting, it is certainly demanding.

 Unfortunately, female CEOs in the tech industry aren’t as common as they should be – something I’ve previously written about here.
-It’s clear that society still has a long way to go before there’s genuine gender equality in the workplace.
+It’s clear that society still has a long way to go before there’s genuine gender equality in the workplace across all levels and sectors.

 However, this shouldn’t discourage any young women from following their dreams going forward.
 Always challenge assumptions whenever you can; you’ll be better off for it, as will society at large.